-At the beginning of the course it is required that you sit down with your diploma consultant supervisor and together plan the time-course of the programme along with provisional dates by which you intend to undertake the respective assessments.
+At the beginning of the course it is required that you sit down with your diploma supervisor and together plan the time-course of the programme along with provisional dates by which you intend to undertake the respective assessments and which year's exam you are aiming for.
 This should then serve as an indicator if you start to fall behind and required additional time or other help.
 It is helpful if you can review your progress on a regular basis with your supervisor.
 The timeline can facilitate this process.
 (See below: Section 3.1)